weaviate/weaviate-io/developers/contributor-guide/current/getting-started/commit-guidelines.md

 ## Why do we need good commit messages

-* Good commit messages are simpler to read.
+* Good commit messages are simple.
 Reviewers and contributors will be able to review more quickly, find more bugs, and suggest changes as needed.

 * Commit messages serve as documentation for your code changes.
 You can easily search the commit history for the commit that caused the bug in the first place.